scottt/python-vmci/README.md

 -------
 On Linux, make sure you have the bluetooth headers installed.
 The package is `bluez-devel` on Fedora and Red Hat and `libbluetooth-dev` on Ubuntu and Debian.

+On Windows, make sure you have Microsoft Visual C++ Compiler for Python 2.7 installed (http://aka.ms/vcpython27).

 Build on a machine with VMWare installed